 One of the decisions you’ll make as newlyweds is which health insurance plan is the best and most affordable choice.
 Should you be on your spouse’s plan or should they be on your plan?
 Most group health plans will allow you 30-60 days after you get married to add your spouse as a dependent.
 Make sure you check with your HR department to confirm how long you have before you need to make a decision.

-Choosing the “right plan” comes down to the numbers, but it’s not uncommon to see couples decide to keep their health insurance plans separate as it ends up being more cost effective.
+Choosing the right plan for you comes down to the numbers, but it’s not uncommon to see couples decide to keep their health insurance plans separate as it ends up being more cost effective.
 There are some questions you should keep in mind as you make your decision.

 Health insurance checklist: